Antonball Deluxe

-Antonball Deluxe, stylized in all caps, is a 2021 puzzle-brick breaker-platform game developed by independent video game company Summitsphere and originally published by Proponent Games until Summitsphere took over the publishing rights.
+Antonball Deluxe is a 2021 puzzle-brick breaker-platform game developed by independent video game company Summitsphere and originally published by Proponent Games until Summitsphere took over the publishing rights.
 The game was released on March 5, 2021 for Microsoft Windows, with a Nintendo Switch version later released on September 28.
 It is the first installment of the Anton series with the game being followed up by Antonblast, a destruction-based 2D platformer released in 2024.
 The game features three game modes: Antonball, Punchball, and Vs. Antonball.

 Antonball and Punchball are remakes of a Game Boy-styled GB game jam game: Antonball and a delisted Game Boy-styled Itch.io game: Punch Ball Antonball.
 The story of Antonball follows exterminator Anton Ball leaving Brulo's bar to go home, only to fall down a sewer while Punchball stars Annie Bell, where she wants to win and be the best at Brulo's Punchball tournament in order to win a lifetime supply of "Ballble Tea".